pybind/pybind11/docs/compiling.rst

 For C++ codebases that have an existing CMake-based build system, a Python extension module can be created with just a few lines of code, as seen above in the module section.
-Pybind11 currently supports a lower minimum if you don't use the modern FindPython, though be aware that CMake 3.27 removed the old mechanism, so pybind11 will automatically switch if the old mechanism is not available.
+Pybind11 currently defaults to the old mechanism, though be aware that CMake 3.27 removed the old mechanism, so pybind11 will automatically switch if the old mechanism is not available.
 Please opt into the new mechanism if at all possible.
 Our default may change in future versions.
 This is the minimum required: